castore-dev/castore/README.md

 });

 // 👇 ...or set/switch it in context later
-messageQueue.messageQueueAdapter = mySuperMessageQueueAdapter;
+messageQueue.messageChannelAdapter = mySuperMessageQueueAdapter;
+// Named `messageChannelAdapter` as queues inherit from the `MessageChannel` class
 ```

-You can code your own `MessageQueueAdapter` (simply implement the interface), but we highly recommend using an off-the-shelf adapter:
+You can code your own `MessageQueueAdapter` (simply implement the `MessageChannelAdapter` interface), but we highly recommend using an off-the-shelf adapter:

 - [SQS Message Queue Adapter](./packages/sqs-message-queue-adapter/README.md)
 - [In-Memory Message Queue Adapter](./packages/in-memory-message-queue-adapter/README.md)